-Classroom control is often a major problem for teacher candidates.
-Teacher candidates often experience success with their teaching as long as the teacher remains in the room and in charge of the discipline.
-Unless the teacher candidate can control a class and keep order, he/she cannot satisfactorily show evidence of effective teaching.
+Classroom control is often a major problem for interns.
+Interns often experience success with their teaching as long as the teacher remains in the room and in charge of the discipline.
+Unless the intern can control a class and keep order, he/she cannot satisfactorily show evidence of effective teaching.